apollner/energy_forecast/README.md

 # Energy Demand Forecasting Project

 This project involves training a machine learning model to forecast energy demand.

-The data used in this project consists of hourly energy demand data for the years 2020 to 2023.
+The data used in this project consists of hourly energy demand data for the years 2020 to 2023, based on UK time.
 The data includes the following features:

 - `SETTLEMENT_DATE`: The date and time of the data point.
+All times are UK time and for the half hour beginning.
-- `SETTLEMENT_PERIOD`: A number from 1 to 48 representing the half-hour period of the day.
+- `SETTLEMENT_PERIOD`: A number representing the half-hour period of the day.
 For example, 1 represents the period from 00:00 to 00:30, 2 represents the period from 00:30 to 01:00, and so on.
 - `ND`: The non-delivery amount of energy in MWh.
+All values are an average over the half hour.

 The model was trained to predict the `ND` value based on the time-based features derived from `SETTLEMENT_DATE`.